 Price pain is easily triggered.
 Knutson’s study also showed that looking at currency symbols already cause the activation of the pain region in the brain.
 The easiest thing you can do is to remove the currency symbol.
 A price of 99 might cause less pain than €79.
 Make clear though that it’s a price!

 You could also think about getting rid of your pricing and numbers altogether.
-Tapas bars in Spain use different coloured toothpicks, others use different coloured plates corresponding to prices.
-This way, your brain won't experience the pain of pricing.
+Tapas bars in Spain use different colored toothpicks, others use different colored plates corresponding to prices.
+This way, your brain won’t experience the pain of pricing.
 It also stops you from being confronted with the costs and price pain during the meal.
 All you need to do is to collect the small plates you picked and pay for everything afterwards.
 You can get creative!

 Our perception of prices

 Our brain evaluates a price within the first milliseconds.
 This first impression creates an emotional reaction that is associated with the price and the product.
 Ultimately, it is the feeling we have when thinking of a product that decides whether we should buy it (or not).
 Psychological pricing focuses on the psychological and subconscious response of customers to a price.
-Therefore, factors like font size, colour, and length of your price matter!
+Therefore, factors like font size, color, and length of your price matter!